 The recent movie The Last Dual (2021) with Jodie Comer is about this vulnerability of honourable, emancipated women in the Late Middle Ages.
 The bitter medieval logic was, that it was better to accept some lichte wiven ‘sex workers’ because they would serve as protection of honourable women (Vos 2007).
 Indeed, to prevent a greater evil.
 Whores as decoys.
 Other options sexually assaulted women had to survive, was to emigrate to one of the colonies of the VOC, like the New Netherland colony in America, or choosing the path of criminality.
 Fifty percent of criminality in Amsterdam was committed by women.

 A remarkable woman who perhaps emigrated because of such reasons, was Grietje Reyniers (1602-1669).
 She was the wife of Anthony Jansen, or Jansz. van Salee, alias The Turk, who was half Moorish.
 Some say he was a son of a pirate.
 In 1630 they emigrated to New Amsterdam, modern New York City.
 Here she started a tavern and she (still) prostituted herself.
 For some time she was the mistress of the Director of New Amsterdam, Wouter van Twiller.
 There were complaints filed at the town council about her offensive behaviour.
-For example: When she was standing at the Strand one day, sailors on board of a departing ship chanted “Whore, whore, two pounds butter’s whore!”
+For example: When she was standing on the Strand one day, sailors on board of a departing ship chanted “Whore, whore, two pounds butter’s whore!”
 She blatantly responded by turning her bottom towards the men, lifting her petticoat, slapped her backside, and shouted: “Breathe me in there!”, indeed: kiss my ass.
 Of course, nobody was indignant over the sailor’s offensive chanting.
 Another testimony about Grietje concerns when she had given birth to a child.
 Grietje’s first question to the midwife was whom the child resembled; a certain man called Andries Hudde, or her own husband?
 The midwife answered:

 “If you do not know who the father is how should I know?
 However, the child is somewhat brown.”